GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client-properties.md

 #### Parameters

-  - completion: The completion that will be called once the **first** user session for the given token is setup.
+  - `completion`: The completion that will be called once the **first** user session for the given token is setup.

 ### `disconnect()`